Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-The overall goal of a quantum compiler is to modify and rearrange gates in a given quantum circuit in order to obtain an equivalent circuit with reduced total gate count and more favorable operations in terms of the execution resources fidelity and runtime.
-The following section describes the transformations applied to the input circuit $C$ for converting into a circuit comprised only of gates from the allowed gate set $\mathcal{N}$, composed in a way minimizing the execution overhead on a shuttling-based platform.
-For some of the following transformations, the built-in functions of the quantum programming framework Pytket \cite{tket} are used.
-An overview over all compilation steps and the corresponding set of gates is shown in \autoref{fig-compiler-flowchart}.
-In the same order, each compilation step will be described in a subsection.
-In general, transformations impacting the circuit structure on a large scale are applied earlier while local adjustments are applied at later stages to preserve optimized structures of previous steps.
-Throughout this section, we assume the input circuit $C$ to consist only of quantum gates defined within Pytket \cite{pytket-gates}.
-This means that all high-level sub-circuits, \eg a Quantum Fourier transform, are substituted by Pytket-defined quantum gates before applying the following transformations.
-A circuit which contains gates not being part of the restricted native gate set $\mathcal{N}$ and deals as an example throughout this section is depicted in \autoref{fig-example}.
+The overall goal of a quantum compiler is to modify and rearrange the gates in a given quantum circuit in order to obtain an equivalent circuit with a reduced total gate count after mapping to the native gate set, and more favorable operations in terms of execution resources, fidelity, and runtime.
+The following section describes the transformations to convert the input circuit $C$ into a circuit consisting only of gates from the allowed gate set $\mathcal{N}$, which minimizes the execution overhead on a shuttling-based platform.
+For some of the following transformations, we use the built-in functions of the quantum programming framework Pytket \cite{tket}.
+An overview of all compilation steps and the corresponding set of gates is shown in \autoref{fig-compiler-flowchart}.
+In the same order, each compilation step is described in a subsection.
+In general, transformations which affect the circuit structure on a large scale are applied earlier, while local adjustments are made later to preserve optimized structures from previous steps.
+Throughout this section we assume that the input circuit $C$ consists only of quantum gates defined within Pytket \cite{pytket-gates}.
+This means that all high-level subcircuits, \eg a Quantum Fourier Transform \cite{nielsen_chuang_2010}, have been replaced by Pytket-defined quantum gates before the following transformations are applied.
+An uncompiled circuit, used as an example throughout this section, is depicted in \autoref{fig-example}.

-In addition to Pytket's built-in algorithms, the characteristics of the segmented ion trap architecture are taken into account.
-Most importantly, gates are always executed simultaneously on all ion qubits stored at the laser interaction zone.
-This enables parallel execution of two local qubit rotations \gate{R}.
+In addition to Pytket's built-in algorithms, we take into account the characteristics of the segmented ion trap architecture.
+Most importantly, gates are always executed simultaneously on all ions stored at the laser interaction zone.
+This allows the parallel execution of two local qubit rotations \gate{R}.